 5. Use browser caching

 Every website has static components that can be cached (saved) in a user’s browser for when they return in the future.
-When the visitor returns, the content can then be called up from within the cache rather than reloading the entire page, resulting in faster overall load times for your visitor.
+When the visitor returns, the content can be called up from within the cache rather than reloading the entire page, resulting in faster overall load times for your visitor.

 The expiry time will vary based on the different resources you’re caching, but most should be set to a minimum of a week and up to one year in the future.